Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

 If the condition is not vacuous, that is there is a $\lambda$ with $(\lambda x,y\in T)$ then the sup will be achieved; otherwise it is defined to be $+\infty$.
 This radial efficiency measure indicates the maximal equiproportionate reduction in all inputs which still allows production of the given output vector on the isoquant of the input set.

-Chambers, Chung and F\"are \cite{ccf96} showed that $D(x,y; x,0)=E_{DF}(x,y)$.
+Chambers, Chung and F\"are \cite{ccf96} showed that $\mathrm{D}(x,y; x,0)=\mathrm{E}_{\mathrm{DF}}(x,y)$.
 It follows from Proposition \ref{limfunc} that

 Figures 6 and 7 depict the case where $p<0$.
-When $p\longrightarrow -\infty$ the map $u\mapsto \frac{1}{{d_g}^{\frac{1}{p}}}\stackrel{\phi_p}{\sum\limits_{k\in K_g}}\frac{u_k-z_k}{z_k} $ tends to some kind of netput oriented Leontief function defined
+When $p\longrightarrow -\infty$ the map $u\mapsto W_{{p},g}(u-z)=\frac{1}{{|\mathcal G|}^{\frac{1}{p}}}\stackrel{\phi_p}{\sum\limits_{k\in \mathcal G}}\frac{u_k-z_k}{z_k} $ tends to some kind of netput oriented Leontief function defined

 Figures 8 and Figure 9 depict the case where $p>0$.
-When $p\longrightarrow +\infty$ the map $u\mapsto \frac{1}{{d_g}^{\frac{1}{p}}}\stackrel{\phi_p}{\sum\limits_{k\in K_g}}\, \frac{u_k-z_k}{g_k} $ tends to the function defined $u\mapsto \max_{k\in K_g}\big\{\frac{u_k-z_k}{g_k}\big\}$.
+When $p\longrightarrow +\infty$ the map $u\mapsto W_{{p},g}(u-z)=\frac{1}{{|\mathcal G|}^{\frac{1}{p}}}\stackrel{\phi_p}{\sum\limits_{k\in \mathcal G}}\, \frac{u_k-z_k}{g_k} $ tends to the function defined $u\mapsto W_{\infty,g}(u-z)= \max_{k\in \mathcal G}\big\{\frac{u_k-z_k}{g_k}\big\}$.
 Notice that for certain $p>0$ there is no evidence that the projection point is an extreme point of $T_{z}$.
 However, this is the case when $p=\infty$.

-Figures 10 and 11 depict the case $p=1$ and show that the projection of $z$ onto the efficient frontier may not be a kink point of $T_z$.
+Figures 10 and 11 depict the case $p=1$ and show that the projection of $z$ onto the efficient frontier may not be a kink point of $T_z$.\\

-Thus, the four types of directional distance functions discussed in Section \ref{sec:basic} are clearly limiting cases of the new { generalized directional F\"are-Lovell distance function } in Definition \ref{powermin}.
-Notice that in the limit cases $p\longrightarrow \infty $, $p\longrightarrow -\infty $ and $p\longrightarrow 0 $, the limit distance functions do not characterize the efficient subset $\mathcal E(T)$.
+Thus, the four types of directional distance functions discussed in Section \ref{sec:basic} are clearly limiting cases of the new { generalized directional mean directions distance function } in Definition \ref{powermin}.
+Note that in the limit cases $p\longrightarrow \infty $, $p\longrightarrow -\infty $ and $p\longrightarrow 0 $, the limit distance functions do not characterize the efficient subset $\mathcal E(T)$.

-Paralleling \cite{bck20}, one can order most of these directional distance functions.
-Indeed, while we clearly have $D(z;g) \leq D_{FL}(z;g) \leq D_{(0)}(z;g)\leq AD(z;g)$, the new { generalized directional F\"are-Lovell distance function} {can also be related} to these existing distance functions.